 The employer must pay a base salary of $5.63 per hour, and then make up the difference if an employee does not earn $8.65 hourly after tips are calculated.

 If you believe you may have a minimum wage claim, talk with our knowledgeable Tampa unpaid wages attorneys; they can review your situation and provide direction on how to move forward.

 The basic difference between these two classifications of employment lies in the ability to be paid for working overtime (more than 40 hours in a given workweek).
 That said, the facts that distinguish the two are important to understand; you want to be classified correctly in order to be paid appropriately.

 Nonexempt employees are eligible for overtime pay.
 This means they earn at least time and one half for all hours worked over 40 during their workweek.
-Exempt employees receive a straight salary, hours worked in excess of 40 are not eligible for overtime pay.
+Exempt employees receive a straight salary, and hours worked in excess of 40 are not eligible for overtime pay.

 The Fair Labor Standards Act sets forth two issues to help classify employees:

 This is used to determine the type of work for which the employee is responsible.
 Section 13(a)(1) of the FLSA identifies certain positions which can be exempt:

 The Department of Labor’s Fact Sheet 17A outlines specific roles and responsibilities in each of the above categories.